asberk/aaronberk.ca/content/home/teaching.md

 +++

-I am currently the workshop TA for Probability, Data Wrangling and Supervised learning for the 2017 [UBC MDS](https://ubc-mds.github.io/) program.
+I am currently a teaching assistant for the 2017 [UBC MDS](https://ubc-mds.github.io/) program.

 Previously, I was co-organizer and workshop TA for the [2017 BC Data Science workshop](http://workshop.bcdata.ca).